matteoferla/Fragmenstein/note_about_merging_operations.md

 Also, mapping is done by the class `GPM` in `positional_mapping.py`.
 This is used by both SMILES no-merging mode and the automerging mode.

+## Add to documentation somewhere
+If the `no_merge` is unable to make a compound with `fragmenstein_throw_on_discard = True` consider doing the following:

+    from fragmenstein.core import Unmerge
+    Unmerge.max_strikes = 100
+    Unmerge.distance_cutoff = 100

+This disables the safeties on problematic overlaps and how much to tollerate a bond.

 ## Future idea
 This is all a bit messy.